 Research interviews are used to gather data for research purposes.
 The interviewer will ask questions about the interviewee’s experiences, opinions, and attitudes on a specific topic.

 These interviews are conducted to provide guidance and support to the interviewee.
 The interviewer may ask questions about the interviewee’s thoughts, feelings, and behaviors, and provide feedback and advice.

 Investigative interviews are used to gather information about a specific event or incident.
 The interviewer may ask questions about the interviewee’s involvement or knowledge of the event and gather information to make an informed decision.

 How to Conduct One-to-One Interview

-Here are some tips on how to conduct a one-to-one interview:
+Here are some steps you can follow to conduct a successful one-to-one interview:

 When to use One-to-One

 One-to-One interviews can be used in various situations, including: